slashedCodes/SystemRepair/README.md

 Automatically recgonizes windows version starting from vista and gives you 2 lines of information about youre system!

-# Yea please dont repost this

-Like seriously i worked a SHIT ton on this.

-Dont repost a unmodified version of SystemRepair.

-Just please.

 # And what now?

 Well thats pretty much it.